 Teaching Design Foundations

-Co-Ordinator SLA Debasish Chakrabarty has 4 years & 2 months of professional experience in Teaching Design Foundations.
-According to Co-Ordinator SLA Debasish Chakrabarty, Teaching Design Foundations is:
+Co-Ordinator SLA Debasish Chakrabarty is an experienced professional with 4 years & 2 months in Teaching Design Foundations.
+Co-Ordinator SLA Debasish Chakrabarty describes Teaching Design Foundations as:

 Teaching Design Foundation follows aspects of visual language, product semantic, communication theories, research methods, aesthetics etc.